International joint venture: Due diligence

 Before entering an international joint venture, businesses are advised by business advisers to do a thorough due diligence on the country, the business, and the partner.
 Due diligence is the investigation of a country, business or person, for the purpose of obtaining useful information on the potential benefits, pitfalls and costs.
 It helps investors to make better profit and mitigate risk.
 It includes thorough research about the potential partners through channels like internet, database and media search, establishing each partner's duties and responsibilities, management control, agreeing on splits of returns, exit strategies, contingency plans, etc. International law firms working with businesses who are considering a joint venture will use a due diligence checklist to ensure that it is a sound business development.

 Advantages

 Many of the benefits associated with international joint ventures are that they provide companies with the opportunity to obtain new capacity and expertise and they allow companies to enter into related business or new geographic markets or obtain new technological knowledge.
-Furthermore, international joint ventures are in most cases have a short life span, allowing companies to make short-term commitments rather than long-term commitments.
+Furthermore, international joint ventures in most cases have a short life span, allowing companies to make short-term commitments rather than long-term commitments.
 Through international joint ventures, companies are given opportunities to increase profit margins, accelerate their revenue growth, produce new products, expand to new domestic markets, gain financial support, and share scientists or other professionals that have unique skills that will benefit the companies.